 Because, well, because…

 We can either create legendary panic attacks, something you would only talk about with your best of friends…

 We can hide.
 We can pretend it’s not happening.
 We can bitch about it, and say it’s a conspiracy plot…

 We can face it square in the face.

 And I Mean Face It Square in the Face… and Get Things Done.

-Face it one day at the time and smile.
+Face it one day at a time and smile.

 Lend a helping hand.
 Look out for your neighbors.